NepeinAV/react-native-update-in-app/README.md

 # React Native In-App update

-With `react-native-in-app-update` library you can easily implement in-app updates in your **React Native** app using CDN or any other file server.
+With `react-native-inapp-update` library you can easily implement in-app updates in your **React Native** app using CDN or any other file server.
 In-app updates (like [Google Play In-app updates](https://developer.android.com/guide/playcore/in-app-updates)) allows your app users to download and install update right in your app UI.